MikhaelMIEM/Visca-Onvif-converter-server/README.md

 ## Vmix use

-After configuration and launching converter can be used by *Vmix*
+After configuration and launching, converter can be used by *Vmix*

 In ptz settings choice `PTZ Optics VISCA UDP` command format and connect to *hostname:visca_port* specified in config.
 All ptz movements provided by *Vmix* are translated to the *Onvif* cam.